 December 4 is Wildlife Conservation Day!
-In celebration of this day, which aims to bring awareness to the plight of wildlife globally in the age of climate change, Earth.Org is republishing this piece from October 12.
+In celebration of this day, which aims to bring awareness to the plight of wildlife globally in the age of climate change, we take a look at the benefits of wildlife refuges

 There is a growing body of research that shows that spending time in nature can improve mental and physical wellbeing.
 In 2017, a Wildlife Trusts’ report entitled, “The Health and Wellbeing Impacts of Volunteering with The Wildlife Trusts” found that amongst those with reported mental health issues, 69% of those who spent time involved in environmental conservation projects felt an improvement during a six week period.
 Further, a study from Scientific Reports finds that only two hours per week is needed to reap nature’s calming benefits.

 Many wildlife refuges reinforce this health- nature connection by hosting family walks, biking tours and exercise classes.

 2. Resilience Against Storms

 Wildlife refuges can help reduce the impact of natural disasters on local communities.
 For example, during Hurricane Harvey in 2017 in the US, wetlands at Anahuac National Wildlife Refuge and McFaddin National Wildlife Refuge held back the saltwater surge from affecting a petrochemical refinery complex near Houston.

 They also help to control flood and erosion by managing the vegetation and improving stream quality.
 For example, in three days after Hurricane Florence in 2018, Waccamaw National Wildlife Refuge soaked up almost 100 billion gallons of water from the Pee Dee River, sparing some South Carolina communities from flooding.